regisphilibert/rp_hugo/content/post/hugo-context/index.md

 {{ end }}
 ```

-And because this `$character` variable is only available in this `with`'s context, there is no risk of stepping on another homonymous variable being declared outside of it.
-The following statement:
+And because this `$character` variable is only available as this `with`'s context, there is no risk of stepping on another homonymous variable being declared outside of it.
+The following:

 ```go-html-template
 {{ $character := "Hugo Baskerville" }}